-Writers know it’s not easy to launch and sustain a career.
+Writers know it’s not easy to launch and sustain a writing career.
 The odds aren’t necessarily stacked in your favor.
-But, what exactly are your chances of making it?
-The answer might surprise you.
+But, what exactly are your chances of having screenwriting success?
+Corey Mandell's answer might surprise you.

 The first thing we need to know in order to answer this question is the size of the competition.
 If we were to ask how many people want to be professional screenwriters or TV writers, the number would be astronomical.
 But also irrelevant.
 Because most people who want to be professional writers don’t actually do anything about it.
 They are the dreamers.